ibrahimhbaran/alarmee/README.md

 )
 ```

-* Per-alarm icon customization: Override the global defaults by specifying the icon color and drawable for individual notifications.
+* **Per-alarm icon customization**: Override the global defaults by specifying the icon color and drawable for individual notifications.
 ```Kotlin
 alarmeeScheduler.schedule(
     alarmee = Alarmee(